opensearch-project/documentation-website/_data-prepper/monitoring.md

 ### Serving

 By default, metrics are served from the **/metrics/sys** endpoint on the Data Prepper server.
 The format is a text Prometheus scrape.
-This port can be used for any frontend that accepts Prometheus metrics, such as [Grafana](https://prometheus.io/docs/visualization/grafana/).
-The configuration can be updated to serve metrics to other registries like CloudWatch, which does not require or host the endpoint but publishes the metrics directly to CloudWatch.
+You can use this port for any frontend that accepts Prometheus metrics, such as [Grafana](https://prometheus.io/docs/visualization/grafana/).
+You can update the configuration to serve metrics to other registries like CloudWatch, that does not require or host the endpoint, but publishes the metrics directly to CloudWatch.